Asthma

 Symptoms of Asthma

-Asthma, as mentioned, inflames the airways, which can cause people to have long-lasting inflammation requiring constant management, usually with lifestyle choices and medications.
+Asthma, as mentioned, inflames the airways, which can cause long-lasting inflammation that requires constant management, typically through lifestyle changes and medications.
 An asthma attack can occur at any moment.
 When you have mild symptoms, they will likely only last for several minutes; if your asthma symptoms are more severe, they can last for hours or even days.

 Common asthma symptoms include: